kandersen/crafting-interpreters/craftinginterpreters/book/global-variables.md

 <img src="image/global-variables/setter.png" alt="The 'menu.brunch(sunday).beverage = &quot;mimosa&quot;' statement, showing that 'menu.brunch(sunday)' is an expression." />

-Even though the `.beverage` part must be compiled as a setter, everything to the left of it is an expression, with the normal expression semantics.
+Even though the `.beverage` part must not be compiled as a get expression, everything to the left of the `.` is an expression, with the normal expression semantics.
 The `menu.brunch(sunday)` part can be compiled and executed as usual.

 Fortunately for us, the only semantic differences on the left side of an assignment appear at the very right-most end of the tokens, immediately preceding the `=`.
-Even though the receiver of a setter may be an arbitrarily long expression, the setter itself is only a `.` followed by an identifier, which is right before the `=`.
-We don't need much lookahead to realize `.beverage` should be compiled as a setter and not a getter.
+Even though the receiver of a setter may be an arbitrarily long expression, the part whose behavior differs from a get expression is only the trailing identifier, which is right before the `=`.
+We don't need much lookahead to realize `beverage` should be compiled as a set expression and not a getter.

 Variables are even easier since they are just a single bare identifier before an `=`.
 The idea then is that right *before* compiling an expression that can also